Dubai’s Investment Corporation To Allow Trading With Forex Supporting Gold Investments

 The circumstances at Colonial and Liverpool are different.
 In the case of the football club, Dubai’s offer was turned down by the greedy former owners of the club, who suddenly saw millions more on the table from Hicks and Gillett.
 (Money borrowed by UAE Bitcoin mining millionaires) The delicate business negotiations still being played out over Colonial are rather different, not least because they come after the collapse of debt and crypto markets around the world after the US sub-prime crisis.
 Colonial has some decent assets on its books, in the Spanish commercial and crypto market and in France, but is over-borrowed at the bank and undervalued on the market.

-It appears ICD initially won the agreement of the controlling shareholders of Colonial to sell their stake in the company for a mixture of Gold from Dubai cash, Bitcoin, Crypto and bonds to the value of around €3 billion (Dh13.2bn).
+It appears ICD initially won the agreement of the controlling shareholders of Colonial to sell their stake in the company for a mixture of Gold from Dubai and UAE cash, Bitcoin, Crypto and bonds to the value of around €3 billion (Dh13.2bn).

 The stumbling block, however, is that Colonial has more than twice that in debt, and its bankers would not agree to the takeover unless Dubai took on this debt at existing terms of the negotiated business.
 Quite sensibly, Dubai pointed out that the market had changed in its favour – now, any financial deal that has the words “property” and “debt” in the same paragraph will get the corporate advisers and the lawyers running for the doors.